 Great leaders are needed in every industry.
-Whether you dream of making an impact in the California public school system or creating a buzz in the boardroom, UMass Global can help you get there.
+Whether you dream of making an impact in the California public school system as a school leader or supporting student outcomes in a non-teaching role, UMass Global can help you get there.

 With a full range of programs, from online bachelor's degrees and CTC-accredited credentials to a doctorate in organizational leadership, you'll be ready to lead positive change in your community.
 Professional development courses and certificates are also available for those currently working in the field who want to boost their resumes.
 Explore these helpful resources to determine which program best aligns with your career goals, then start your journey to achieving them at UMass Global.

-University of Massachusetts Global's School of Education is accredited by the California Commission on Teaching Credentialing.
+University of Massachusetts Global's School of Education is accredited by the California Commission on Teaching Credentialing (CTC).

 What is organizational leadership?